 We emphasize that a customized approach to each patient is necessary to address his or her concerns.
 Individual procedures from the following list may be utilized or, frequently, some procedures are combined to provide the best result.

-Blepharoplasty (or “eyelid tuck”) Most commonly performed on the upper lids, this surgery removes excess skin and possibly protruding fat to recontour the lid.
+Blepharoplasty (or “eyelid lift”) Most commonly performed on the upper lids, this surgery removes excess skin and possibly protruding fat to recontour the lid.
 We perform eyelid surgery using local anesthetics and some medication to help the patient relax; we thus avoid the risks associated with general anesthesia.
 As a relaxing medication has been given and the eyelids can be swollen following the surgery, the patient is required to have someone drive him or her home.
 The incision heals in about 5 days and the sutures dissolve.
 Patients considering this procedure should expect some degree of bruising and swelling that may be noticeable for a week or so.

 Botox Botulinum toxin can be carefully injected around the eye and brow area to reduce dynamic squinting and “crow’s feet;” often one can obtain a modest lift of the lateral brow if this is desired.